 Given that large companies often save costs because of economies of scale, why not try to reap the same benefit as a small business?
 Reach out to other businesses in your industry that purchase from the same suppliers as you do.
 Based on your combined purchasing power, decide on the amount of savings you want – say, a 25 percent cut.
 Then, reach out to suppliers and let them know that you are collectively going to buy from the one vendor that offers the best price.
 To make it a sweeter deal for the supplier, you could work out an arrangement where you work exclusively with them for a sustained period of time.
 Purchasing in bigger quantities ups your bargaining power, and suppliers will be more inclined to give you discounts!

 In the business world, time is money.
-Top time-wasters that threaten your employees’ productivity include social media sites, socialising with co-workers, personal business, excessive or prolonged breaks, and unnecessary or inefficient meetings.
-By having your employees work in a more focused and efficient manner, you can get more bang for your buck.
+Top time-wasters that threaten your employees’ productivity include unnecessary or inefficient meetings, social media sites, regular personal business, and excessive or prolonged breaks.
+By having your employees work in a more focused and efficient manner, you can improve your time on target.
 Here are some quick tips for helping everyone stay focused during working hours:

 - Use website blockers.
 While employees can simply turn to their smartphones, it is apparently more inconvenient and obvious to surf the Internet from a mobile phone.